Do you know the wicked stepsisters’ names?

 Beverly – ABC Family is big on Cinderella-esque tales, and in their 2011 A Cinderella Story: Once Upon a Song, Lucy Hale plays the worthy Cinderella-esque Katie.
 Beverly is her undeserving stepsister.

-Brianna and Gabriella – The enduring tale became a teen movie, with Hilary Duff as Samantha/Cinderella/Diner Girl in 2004’s A Cinderella Story.
-The names are all pitch-perfect for California teenagers in the era.
-There are twists: Brianna and Gabriella are twins, and there’s a bonus mean girl, cheerleader Shelby.
+Brianna and Gabriella – Hilary Duff played Samantha/Cinderella/Diner Girl in 2004’s A Cinderella Story.
+The sisters’ names are all pitch-perfect for California teenagers.
+This version adds a few twists.
+Brianna and Gabriella are twins, plus there’s a bonus mean girl, a cheerleader called Shelby.

 Britt and Bree – There’s something fun about this duo – individually I wouldn’t notice them, but together, I rather expect them to be horrible!
 When Selena Gomez stepped into the glass slippers for 2008’s Another Cinderella Story, these were her spoiled stepsisters.

-Charlotte and Gabrielle – The 2013 Broadway reboot of the classic tale is very different, featuring a much more modern spin on the story.
-Cinderella is Ella, and her stepsisters are Charlotte and Gabrielle – giving all three characters names that they’re likely to share with the girls in their audience.
+Charlotte and Gabrielle – The 2013 Broadway reboot of the classic tale features a much more modern spin on the story.
+Cinderella is Ella, and her stepsisters are Charlotte and Gabrielle.
+It gave all three characters names that they would share with the girls in the audience.

-Clorinda and Tisbe – From the French opera by Isouard.
-It debuted in 1810, and was the favored version of the tale until Rossini’s Italian version came along in 1817.
+Clorinda and Tisbe – This pair comes from the French opera by Isouard.
+The opera debuted in 1810, and was the favored version of the tale until Rossini’s Italian version came along in 1817.
 Rossini kept the stepsisters’ names the same, but called his Cinderella Angelina.

-Della and Golda – Back in the 1960s, an off-Broadway production titled just Cindy gave these names to the stepsisters.
+Della and Golda – During the 1960s, an off-Broadway production titled just Cindy gave these names to the stepsisters.

 Florinda and Lucinda – Stephen Soundheim’s Into the Woods was a Tony Award-winning fairytale extravaganza in the 1990s.
 It features many a familiar tale, including Cinderella and her two stepsisters.
 This time, they’re Florinda and Lucinda.
-A big screen version is coming to theaters this Christmas season.
+The 2014 movie version kept the names.

-Isobella and Palatine – A 1976 British production gave these names to the stepsisters.
+Isobella and Palatine – A 1976 British production gave these names to the wicked stepsisters.